 Personal Counseling Center

 Students face a number of challenges in their years at Providence College, and the Personal Counseling Center is here to help them meet these opportunities to integrate their personal, social, intellectual, and moral development.
-The professional counseling staff provides a program of high-quality individual and group counseling services, developmental and preventative programming, as well as, supportive and consultative services for the faculty and administration.
+The professional counseling staff provides a program of high-quality individual and group counseling services, developmental and preventative programming, as well as, consultation and training workshops for faculty, staff, and administration. .
 The Personal Counseling Center serves the needs of students seeking assistance around issues including, but not limited to: depression, self-esteem, anxiety, substance abuse, stress, eating disorders, sexuality, family pressures, crisis intervention, victimization, thoughts of suicide, life crisis, and critical life decisions.
 All counseling services are confidential within the limits of the law and professional ethics.
 To find out more about how to make an appointment, click the following link: https://personal-counseling.providence.edu/

 Complete Medical Record: All incoming freshmen and transfer students are required to submit a complete medical record on forms supplied by the College and signed by their provider.
 It is the responsibility of each student to update his or her medical record whenever there is a change in health status, insurance, or other relevant information.
 Every student is required to have medical insurance and must provide proof of insurance.